-Around early 2000, about 20 Mennonite families have moved into the area along Government Road that runs from Bar River to Desbarats.
+Around early 2000, about 20 Mennonite families moved into the area along Government Road that runs from Bar River to Desbarats.
 The Mennonites moved north to this area because of the rising costs of farmland in southern Ontario.
-Relocating here provided the Mennonites an opportunity to afford the farmland within the area.
+Relocating here provided the Mennonites with an opportunity to afford the farmland within the area.

 The Orthodox Mennonites are conservative in their approach to technology.
 Their clothing and houses are very plain and do not have electricity.
 However, their services are open to outsiders such as shed building, tin roofing, cedar siding and cedar posts for fencing, and English services were added in the 1990s.
 The Orthodox Mennonites run their own schools.
 One school is located in Desbarats.